-Can Sociopaths Love – The Truth About Sociopathic Love
+Can Sociopaths Love: The Truth About Sociopathic Love

-— Researched and reviewed by Dr. Sandip Roy.
+— By Dr. Sandip Roy.

 Can someone with sociopathic tendencies have emotional attachments?
 Can sociopaths truly love, or is it just a facade?